Objectives for Sonic Design Damping Feet

 margin, and are lower priced than the audiophile model.
 The resonance frequency

 is a few Hertz higher.
-The colour is nut brown, except for the stiffest feet which
+The colour is nut brown, except for the stiffest feet

-are: under 12 kg, 12-28 kg, 28-50 kg and 50-100 kg(which
+classes are: under 12 kg, 12-28 kg, 28-50 kg and 50-100

-of 8 pieces (to suit a pair of loudspeakers).
+or in packs of 8 pieces (to suit a pair of loudspeakers).

-Sonic Design CD Damping Feet
+Sonic Design CD/DVD Damping Feet

 The CD Damping Feet are made from the same material as the Standard Damping

-vibrations, the CD Damping Feet will be the way to go.
+to vibrations, the CD Damping Feet will be the way to go.
 The sensitivity

 to shock and the accompanying mistracking will be reduced with the use of the